 After a number of possible future career brainstorming ideas, and always ending up back at the idea that I would love to get more involved with web design (following on from my brief web & graphic design course at Dundee College back in 2003), I stumbled upon CodeClan.
 A digital skills academy offering a Professional Software Development course that had great reviews, lots of success stories and which hundreds of Scottish tech companies were enrolled in as employer partners, snapping up the latest graduates from the course.

 Upon a successful application and interview process, I gained my spot within cohort E18, running from November 2017 — March 2018.
 It would see me relocating to Edinburgh Mon-Fri in order to put the time I would otherwise be spending on commuting, into the homework we would be set each night.
 This was a key factor in how enjoyable I found the course and how Edinburgh came to be a second home for me.
-I also set a personal goal to vlog/blog every step of the process in a fun & insightful youtube video series that I hosted on my own site The Road To Code.
+I also set a personal goal to vlog/blog every step of the process in a fun & insightful youtube video series.

 Fasting forward to March 2018, my blog and youtube channel The Road To Code now boasts 17 first-hand weekly videos together with 3 module presentation videos and even a tutorial on web scraping.
 Together with the number of hours invested into putting the videos together, writing 1000s of lines of code, enduring 100s of hours in the classroom, I finally get my hands on the all-important CodeClan graduation certificate!

 In the year following on from my CodeClan departure, the level at which I have maintained a thirst for knowledge and learning, has surpassed every expectation I had.
 It is testament to just how well set up the course is that they can take a 33 year old individual like myself and instil a new found approach that would see me learning how to learn again.